ml4oncology/FacetCare/README.md

   - generates clinic-ready artifacts for selected patients only
   - packages everything into a Review Bundle for human review

+## Install
+pip install pydantic openai

 ## Run
-python demo.py or python web_app.py
+python demo.py

-Edit demo.py or web_app.py to match your base_url and served model name.
+Edit demo.py to match your local llama.cpp base_url and served model name.